Best Casino Stocks to Watch Right Now

 Casino stocks are contagious amongst investors for many reasons.
 Gambling is as good a business model as you can find right?
 In fact, the house always wins.

 These businesses have strong earnings growth in most cases.
 Moreover, most of these stocks pay dividends to shareholders.

 Read more below to learn about the benefits and drawbacks of investing in gambling companies.
 You will also find three of the best stocks in the industry, as well as one to keep a close watch on going forward.

 Pros and Cons of Casino Stocks

 Why is the casino industry such a popular investment?
-For starters, the economics are attractive and draw in investors.
+For starters, the economics are attractive and entice investors.

 The casino industry may seem bulletproof, but that isn’t the case.
 As consumers cut back spending, casinos begin to suffer.
 There is a fair amount of risk and vulnerability.

 This is most noticeable during a recession.
 When the economy begins to falter, consumers are less likely to open their wallets and place bets.

 A prime example is the coronavirus pandemic.
 There were lockdowns and shelter-in-place orders across the country.
 Therefore, casinos were practically shutdown everywhere or were running at a much smaller capacity.
 Earnings suffered because of this and the stock market responded quickly.

 However, many of the gambling companies in the U.S. rely on business in China.
 Specifically, Macau is the world’s largest gaming market.
 It’s regularly referred to as the “Las Vegas of China.”
 During the pandemic, gambling in China has taken a massive hit.
 Monthly gross revenue was down 96.8% in April 2020 alone.